sivakar12/sivakar12.github.io/posts/unemployed-months.md

 #### Computer Science

 I am a programmer only mostly.
 I wanted to see if it would be possible for me to pivot to Data Science at some point.
-There was the Udacity Nanodegree programmes on 75% discount.
-That course typically takes four months to complete.
-I did the Data Analyst Nonodegree and finished it in just a month, at a cost 1/12 of what their website said.
-I took that Data Scientist course but coult not complete the thing in one month and I didn't pay for the other months.
+There was the Udacity Nanodegree program on discount and I did one in a really quick time paying really less.
 I made a lot of small but complete side projects, some using new tech stacks I wasn't using before.
 I made Minesweeper game clone in Elm.
 I made a small Visual Studio Code extension.
 I build a React Native app that I now use on a daily basis for my own productivity.

 So I had the reassurance that I am still in that game.